 What is a case study?

 The HBS case study is a teaching vehicle that presents students with a critical management issue and serves as a springboard to lively classroom debate in which participants present and defend their analysis and prescriptions.
 The average case is 15 to 20 pages long (about 7 to 12 pages of prose and 5 to 7 pages of tables and figures).
 The two main types of cases at the School are field cases based on onsite research, and library cases written solely from public sources.
 HBS also writes "armchair" cases based entirely on faculty’s general knowledge and experience.
-Moreover, in 1995, the School’s Educational Technology Group began producing multimedia cases
+Moreover, in 1995, the School’s Educational Technology Services began producing multimedia cases

 that provide a rich learning experience by bringing together video, audio, graphics, animation, and other mediums.

 Case research and writing